antoinemcgrath/sentiments/README.md

 EXAMPLE INPUT:
+'''
 python3 tweet_Sentiment.py 'filecoin' 'Blue' 'Trump' 'Obama'
+'''

 OUTPUT:
+'''
 filecoin  Positive sentiments\total tweets: 81\100
 Blue  Positive sentiments\total tweets: 33\100
 Trump  Positive sentiments\total tweets: 57\100
 Obama  Positive sentiments\total tweets: 71\100
+'''

-*Additionally the Twitter API request use and remainders will be printed before and after the script places its requests.
+-Additionally the Twitter API request use and remainders will be printed before and after the script places its requests.
 If any of the Twitter API requests reache 0 twitter will temporarily block you.
+'''
 Used:2  Remaining:178  application/rate_limit_status
 Used:4  Remaining:176  search/tweets
+'''